RelMBdev/mb-autogen/README.md

 # Aims and scope

-**mb-autogen** is a python tool to process a SIAL (Super Instruction Architecture Language) specification for a particular electronic structure approach (kernels from residue equations etc) and generate code for (non-)relativistic electronic structure.
+**mb-autogen** is a python tool to process a SIAL (Super Instruction Architecture Language, see documentation at the [ACES](http://qtp.ufl.edu/ACES/docs.shtml) site) specification for a particular electronic structure approach (kernels from residue equations etc) and generate code for (non-)relativistic electronic structure.